- Background to the maps

 Originally digital cameras were used to photograph the maps.
 The images were downloaded and opened into 'Photoshop'.
 A master image is stored at NSW LRS.
 The images are available for viewing on the LRS Historical Lands Records Viewer (HLRV) at 255 dpi.
 More information about the digitisation of land titling records is available on the NSW LRS website.

-Preservation of original maps
+Preservation of original documents

 When a record has been copied